mviereck/x11docker/README.md

  - Wayland and Xwayland support

 # GUI for x11docker ![x11docker logo](/../screenshots/x11docker_klein.jpeg?raw=true "Optional Title")
-To use `x11docker-gui`, you need to install package [kaptain](https://packages.debian.org/jessie/kaptain).
+To use `x11docker-gui`, you need to install package `kaptain`.
  - On systems without a root password like Ubuntu, activate option `--sudo`.
  - For troubleshooting, run x11docker-gui in a terminal or use [Run in xterm].
 Also you can activate option `--verbose`.
+ - Package `kaptain` is not available in repositories of debian 9 and Ubuntu 16.04.
+You can install [kaptain for debian jessie](https://packages.debian.org/jessie/kaptain) respective [kaptain for Ubuntu 14.04](http://packages.ubuntu.com/trusty/kaptain) instead.
+ - x11docker-gui can look ugly on GTK based systems.
+As kaptain uses QT4, you can use `qtconfig`and select GUI style GTK+.

 ![x11docker-gui screenshot](/../screenshots/x11docker-gui.png?raw=true "Optional Title")